CorrelAid/hugo-website/content/de/blog/2020-12-20_gender_bias_and_mobility.md

 ### Women trip chain, men take the car to work during rush hour

 Is mobility gender biased?
 And if so, how?
 In most western cultures, women are still responsible for the majority of care work.
 Bringing children to school, going grocery shopping and taking care of elderly parents.
 Bias in the distribution of care work also leads to different mobility behavior: Women do more trip chaining, with many, shorter trips, and greater use of public transport - especially buses.
 In comparison, a typical “male trip” involves long car trips to and from work during rush hour.
 This difference in mobility behaviour is reflected in city design and public transport networks, which is usually mainly designed by men with a focus on work related and rush hour traffic - traffic that is considered to be most important.
-Connections optimized for the typical male “workforce” with fast connections from residential areas to the city center, where most offices are located, and poor connections for close trips to kindergartens, schools, supermarkets, and tangential lines to neighboring residential areas.
-(TODO find sth to cite by Inés Sánchez de Madariaga directly?
-This issue has moved more and more into the focus of transport planners (e.g. [this publication by the GIZ](https://womenmobilize.org/wp-content/uploads/2020/02/iNUA-Paper.Gender-and-Urban-Transport-min.pdf) or this by [CIVITAS](https://civitas.eu/sites/default/files/civ_pol-an2_m_web.pdf)).
+Connections optimized for the typical male “workforce” with fast connections from residential areas to the city center, where most offices are located, and poor connections for close trips to kindergartens, schools, supermarkets, and tangential lines to neighboring residential areas (Sánchez de Madariaga[^2]).
+This topic is not new to researchers (see e.g. [the work of Prof. Inés Sánchez de Madariaga](https://unhabitat.org/mobility-of-care-ines-sanchez-de-madariaga)) but in recent years there has come more and more attention to it (e.g. [this publication by the GIZ](https://womenmobilize.org/wp-content/uploads/2020/02/iNUA-Paper.Gender-and-Urban-Transport-min.pdf) or in [this publication by CIVITAS](https://civitas.eu/sites/default/files/civ_pol-an2_m_web.pdf)).

 ## A closer look on Madrid’s mobility data